-It’s that time of year again!
-The days are getting longer (and hotter!), which means you have more time to stay awake and take advantage of the extra sunlight.
+It’s already that time of year again!
+The days are getting longer (and hotter!) as the weeks go by, which means you have more time to stay awake and take advantage of the extra sunlight during the evening.
 My personal recommendation is to use the extra time to chow down on some delicious Korean summertime cuisine, because there will be no shortage of it in the months to come.

-Whether you’re in the mood for a chilled, savory entrée or a refreshing frozen dessert, there’s something for everybody.
+Seasonal food is a mainstay of Korean culture.
+Whether you’re in the mood for a chilled, savory entrée or a refreshing frozen dessert, there’s something for everybody this summer in Korea.
 Read on for some of our favorite summer Korean food and enjoy snacking the season away!

 Summer Korean Food #2: Mulhui (물회)